amihaiemil/amihaiemil.github.io/_posts/2016-05-24-calculate-time-with-javascript.markdown

 {% endhighlight %}
 So ``new Date(2016, 2, 0).getDate();`` outputs 29, while ``new Date(2015, 2, 0).getDate();`` outputs 28.

-With the precision requirement in mind, I started thinking of a date as of a json object of format:
+With the precision requirement in mind, I started thinking of an age as of a json object of format:
 {% highlight json %}
 {
-    "years":2016,
+    "years":70,
-    "months":05,
+    "months":6,
-    "days":24
+    "days":0
 }
 {% endhighlight %}
 and that's how I implemented a function